eljam3239/flutter_epson/README.md

 Android:
 1. Agree to the software license and download the Epson ePOS SDK for Android from https://support.epson.net/setupnavi/?PINF=swlist&OSC=WS&LG2=EN&MKN=TM-m30II
 2. Add ePOS2.jar and ePOSEasySelect.jar to packages/epson_printer_android/android/libs.
+3. Add the arm64-v8a, armeabi-v7a, x86 and x86_64 folders to packages/epson_printer_android/android/src/main.

 Tested: